martaradzi/CalculatorService/README.md

-# CalculatorService
+# SOAP Calculator

-Simple calculator service for the course Web Services and Cloud-Based Systems at UvA
+Simple calculator construced using SOAP protocol for the course Web Services and Cloud-Based Systems at UvA.

+Calculator is able to:
+* add
+* substract
+* multiply
+* divide

+---
+## How to deploy and run the client: